MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/virtual-machine-image-red-hat-enterprise-linux.md

     :::image type="content" source="../manage/media/virtual-machine-image-red-hat-enterprise/red-hat-virtual-machine-microsoft-ufei-certificate-authority.png" alt-text="Screenshot of UEFI Secure Boot enabled screen." lightbox="../manage/media/virtual-machine-image-red-hat-enterprise/red-hat-virtual-machine-microsoft-ufei-certificate-authority.png":::

 3. Select the VM from the Hyper-V Manager and then start the VM.
-The VM will boot from the ISO image that you provided.
+The VM boots from the ISO image that you provided.

-### Step 2: Connect VM and install Red Hat OS
+### Step 2: Connect to VM and install Red Hat OS

 Once the VM is running, follow these steps:

-1. Select the VM from the Hyper-V Manager, right-click to invoke the context menu and then select **Connect**.
+1. Select the VM from the Hyper-V Manager, right-click to invoke the context menu, and then select **Connect**.

 2. Select the **Install Red Hat Enterprise Linux 9.4** option from the boot menu.